Accompanying Someone to Support Services

 Talk to the health professional

-- If the health professional does not allow you to accompany the individual during their consultation, request an opportunity to speak with them afterwards.
+- If the health professional does not allow you to accompany the individual during their consultation, request an opportunity to speak with them afterwards if possible.
 Use this time to give them as much information as you have.

 Ask about supports available